The most common complications of transfusion are

 If AHTR occurs while the patient is under general anesthesia, the only symptom may be hypotension, uncontrollable bleeding from incision sites and mucous membranes caused by an associated DIC, or dark urine that reflects hemoglobinuria.

-If AHTR is suspected, one of the first steps is to recheck the sample and patient identifications.
-Diagnosis is confirmed by a positive direct antiglobulin test Direct antiglobulin (direct Coombs) test More than 21 million units of blood components are transfused yearly in the US, from about 7 million volunteer donors (1).
-Although transfusion is probably safer than ever, risk (and the public’s... read more , measuring urinary hemoglobin, serum lactate dehydrogenase, bilirubin, and haptoglobin.
+If AHTR is suspected, one of the first steps is to recheck the identification labels on the sample and patient.
+Diagnosis is confirmed by a positive direct antiglobulin test Direct antiglobulin (direct Coombs) test , measuring urinary hemoglobin, serum lactate dehydrogenase, bilirubin, and haptoglobin.
 Intravascular hemolysis produces free hemoglobin in the plasma and urine; haptoglobin levels are very low.
 Hyperbilirubinemia may follow.

 After the acute phase, the degree of acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more determines the prognosis.
 Diuresis and a decreasing BUN (blood urea nitrogen) usually portend recovery.
 Permanent renal insufficiency is unusual.
 Prolonged oliguria and shock are poor prognostic signs.